 - You can create a new service property and map it to a step property.
-The service properties you created are displayed in the Specify Component Input Property Mapping Parameters dialog box or Specify Component Output Property Mapping Parameters dialog box, and can be mapped in the same way as step properties. - If the visibility or data type is different between the mapping-source property and the mappingdestination property, an error might occur while the service template is built.
-For details about whether properties can be mapped depending on the visibility or data type, see 3.6.5 Whether properties can be mapped depending on the visibility or data type. - By default, the Message service property is provided for output properties.
-Message is a service property used to output the execution result to the Task Details window.
-If you map Message to the output property of a step, you can output the output property value as the execution result.
-Note that you can edit or delete Message.
-If you delete Message and then add a service property with the same property key, the output property value is displayed in the Task Details window.
+The service properties you created are displayed in the Specify Component Input Property Mapping Parameters dialog box or Specify Component Output Property Mapping Parameters dialog box, and can be mapped in the same way as step properties. - If the visibility or data type is different between the mapping-source property and the mapping-destination property, an error might occur while the service template is built.
+For details about whether properties can be mapped depending on the visibility or data type, see 3.6.5 Whether properties can be mapped depending on the visibility or data type. - By default, the Error message service property is provided for output properties.
+Error message is a service property used to output the Error Message to the Message area of the Task Details window.
+If you map Error message to the output property of a step, you can output the output property value as the Error Message in the Message area of the Task Details window. - Note that you can edit or delete Error Message.
+If you delete Error Message and then add a service property with the same property key, the output property value is displayed in the Task Details window.